 90 patients in terminal stage of cancer tried the mumps virus treatment (wild or almost wild strain).
 The virus was given orally, rectally, intravenously, by inhalation, by local injection, or simply by applying externally to the tumor.
 Since the researchers did not have enough virus, patients received only small amounts.

 37 patients demonstrated very good results (the tumor disappeared completely or shrank by more than 50%), 42 patients had good results (the tumor shrank or stopped growing).
 Just few days later the patients had less pain and improved appetite, and within two weeks the tumor disappeared completely in many patients.
 Side effects were minimal.
 19 patients were cured completely.

-Measles is associated with a 53% reduction in the risk of ovarian cancer, 39% in mumps, 38% in rubella, 34% in chickenpox.
-Pregnancy is associated with a 73% reduction in the risk of ovarian cancer
+Measles is associated with a 53% decrease in the risk of ovarian cancer, mumps decreases the risk by 39%, rubella – by 38%, and chickenpox by 34%.
+Pregnancy is associated with a 73% reduction in the risk of ovarian cancer.

-In 2014 a woman was cured of multiple myeloma by a huge dose of a recombinant measles virus
+61. In 2014, a woman was cured of multiple myeloma using a huge dose of recombinant measles virus.

-Measles virus has also been used successfully for treatment of ovarian cancer , .
-The virus was much more effective avastina, fashionable for today, a very toxic and very expensive cancer drug.
+Measles virus has also been used successfully to treat ovarian cancer ,.
+The virus turned out to be much more effective than Avastin, which is currently a trending, but also very toxic and very expensive cancer drug.